 The aspirants can read relevant information from the following links:

 Who were the attendees in the Colombo Declaration?

-- The high-level meeting was attended by 18 littoral states of the IOR which included seven Ministers and Deputy Ministers of Home Affair/Interior.
+- The meeting was attended by delegates from 18 littoral states of the Indian Ocean Region (IOR), which included seven ministers and Deputy Ministers of Home Affairs/Interior.

 - It also calls for the development and expansion of communication.
 It could be carried out through the Indian Ocean Prosecutors Network of the United Nations Office on Drugs and Crime (UNODC’s).

 - The declaration calls on the littoral states of the Indian Ocean Region to hold meetings on a yearly basis within the framework of the Southern Route Partnership (SRP) of the Indian Ocean Forum on Maritime Crime (IOFMC).
 These states need to assess and share reports on the threat of drug trafficking in the IOR, which would in turn help in developing a coordinated approach for countering such threats.

 - The growing level of drug trafficking on the Southern Route proliferating in the Indian Ocean, the disruptions of other trafficking routes, the linkage to other forms of crime, and the destabilising effect not only on individual states, but the wider region of the Indian Ocean, where an estimated 9,300 kg of high purity drugs have been seized within the past three years.

 - The health risks associated with local drug use due to increased drug trafficking, specifically the correlation between high opiate abuse and HIV/Hepatitis C transmissions.

 - The key attraction of the Southern Route for narcotic trafficking is the lack of jurisdictional authority for enforcement activity on the high seas and/ or difficulty to enforce an effective deterrence mechanism through a legal finish or punitive sentence.